 To create a new inbox item, just select the inbox (in the sidebar or in the main outline) and press Return.
 Type whatever's on your mind, forget about it for now, and get back to whatever you were doing!
-For extra bonus productivity-streamlining finesse, don't even switch to OmniFocus to do this; use the quick entry window or the clipping service instead.
+For extra bonus productivity-streamlining finesse, don't even switch to OmniFocus to do this; use the quick entry window (page 29) or the clipping service (page 31) instead.

-You can create hierarchy in the inbox by using the Edit > Outlining menu commands, if you already know that something is going to have sub-items.
+You can create hierarchy in the inbox by using the Edit \rightarrow Outlining menu commands, if you already know that something is going to have sub-items.
 Later, you can add these groups to an existing project or make them into full-fledged projects themselves.

-When you are ready, you can process your inbox items by assigning them projects and contexts.
+When you are ready, you can process your inbox items by assigning them projects and contexts (See page 24).